uclapi/uclapi/README.md

 SENTRY_DSN=

 REDIS_UCLAPI_HOST=localhost

+AWS_S3_STATICS=False
 ```

 ### Run Database Migrations, Create Lock and Populate Cache
-**Note that the cache filling can only ever work if you are within the UCL network and have database access credentials.**
+**Note that the cache filling can only ever work if you are within the UCL network and have database access credentials.
+Note also that it is normal for updating the timetable cache to take a while about 5-10 minutes.**

 ```
 pushd uclapi/backend/uclapi
 . venv/bin/activate